General Requirements for Graduation with a Master's Degree

 Thesis Option

-3. A research thesis must be prepared under the direction of a professor in the major subject area who is the student's thesis adviser.
-A thesis proposal approved by the thesis adviser must be completed for a letter grade (A, B, C) to be assigned in the first 3 hours of Thesis Research 5306.The student must submit the Thesis Proposal Defense form and the abstract page to the Office of Research and Graduate Studies via DocuSign.
+- A research thesis must be prepared under the direction of a professor in the major subject area who is the student's thesis adviser.
+A thesis proposal approved by the thesis adviser must be completed for a letter grade (A, B, C) to be assigned in the first 3 hours of Thesis Research 5306.The student must submit the Thesis Proposal Defense form and the abstract page to the College of Graduate Studies.

-5. The thesis must be accepted by a committee of at least 3 faculty members including the thesis adviser and at least, one other professor from the major area.
-Other committee member(s) may be selected from the major field area or other.
+- The thesis must be accepted by a committee of at least 3 faculty members including the thesis adviser and at least, one other professor from the major area.
+Other committee member(s) may be selected from the major field area or other areas.
 The student will make an oral defense of the thesis and comprehensive exam before the committee no later than five weeks before commencement.
-The thesis defense form must be submitted to the Office of Research and Graduate Studies via DocuSign.
-The student may submit a hard or soft copy of the signature page to the Office of Research and Graduate Studies (for soft copy to graduatestudies@tamuk.edu).
+The Thesis Final Defense form must be submitted to the College of Graduate Studies.

-7. The final submission of each thesis must be approved by the Graduate Dean for style, format and scholarly merit.
-A copy of the first page of the Turnitin report signed by the thesis adviser has to be submitted via DocuSign as well as the entire Turnitin report.
-Instructions concerning the DocuSign forms to be used and details to be followed in preparing the thesis may be obtained from the Graduate Studies website.
+- The final submission of each thesis must be approved by the Graduate Dean for style, format and scholarly merit.
+A copy of the first page of the Turnitin report signed by the thesis adviser has to be submitted as well as the entire Turnitin report.
+Instructions concerning the forms to be used and details to be followed in preparing the thesis may be obtained from the Graduate Studies website.

 Courses-Only Option

-1. Thirty-six semester hours of approved graduate courses, with at least 24 semester hours in a major subject area.
+- Minimum of thirty semester hours of approved graduate courses, with at least 21 semester hours in a major subject area.
 Each student’s degree plan must be approved by the program coordinator and the department chair.

-3. Without special permission from the program coordinator, the department chair and the graduate dean, no more than 6 semester hours of credit for special problems or independent study courses may be accepted.
-Courses such as 5305 and 5306 cannot be used to fulfill the requirements of Courses-Only option.
+- Without special permission from the program coordinator, the department chair and the Graduate Dean, no more than 6 semester hours of credit for special problems or independent study courses may be accepted.
+Courses such as 5305 and 5306 cannot be used to fulfill the requirements of Courses-Only option without approval from the Dean of the Graduate College.

-4. A common written comprehensive examination that illustrates knowledge of the literature of the discipline and ensures student engagement in research and/or appropriate professional practice and training experiences will be required.
+- A common written comprehensive examination that illustrates knowledge of the literature of the discipline and ensures student engagement in research and/or appropriate professional practice and training experiences will be required.
 It will be conducted by a departmental committee comprised of at least two faculty members.
 The comprehensive exam should be taken by each student in the last semester.
-The comprehensive exam form must be submitted to the Office of Research and Graduate Studies via DocuSign.
+The comprehensive exam form must be submitted to the College of Graduate Studies.

 Project Option

-1. Thirty-six semester hours of approved graduate courses, with at least 24 semester hours (including 3 hours of Project 5305 research) in a major subject area.
+- Minimum of thirty semester hours of approved graduate courses, with at least 21 semester hours (including 3 hours of Project 5305 research) in a major subject area.
 Each student’s degree plan must be approved by a faculty advisor, the graduate program coordinator and department chair.

-5. One copy of the approved research project will be placed in the student's file in the major department.
-The Research Project Final Submission form, the first page of Turnitin report, and a completed comprehensive exam form must be submitted to the Office of Research and Graduate Studies via DocuSign.
+- One copy of the approved research project will be placed in the student's file in the major department.
+The Research Project Final Submission form, the first page of Turnitin report, and a completed comprehensive exam form must be submitted to the College of Graduate Studies.

 Conditions Applicable to Graduate Degrees